huidiyuan/PC-Lable-Homeless/research-assessment.md

     4. Uses at least 1 static aesthetic (e.g., color, shape, size) that improves visual clarity without mapping to data

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Nice!
+Only suggestion is that for Figs 1 and 2 you make the X-axis labels more readable.
+Maybe put them in quotes?

 ### Data analysis